-Music encourages discipline, composure under pressure, time management, communication, team and individual working ability - all gained from practice and performing.
-These skills are in great demand from employers across a range of industries and is why a GCSE in music is very highly regarded.
+Music encourages discipline, composure under pressure, time

+management, communication, team, and individual working ability, all gained from practice and performing.
+These skills are in great demand from employers across a range of industries which is why a GCSE in music is very highly regarded.

-Music graduates have a wide range of career options available to them both inside and outside of the industry, including performer, teacher, administrator, songwriter, conductor, composer, recording engineer, manager, promoter, or music publisher.
+Music graduates have a wide range of career options available to them both inside and outside the industry, including performer, teacher, administrator, songwriter, conductor, composer, recording engineer, manager, promoter music publisher and music therapist.

-There are also more jobs than ever in music business related areas, such as: careers in digital marketing, public relations, social media, technology, ticketing and merchandising.
-It is also common to find music graduates in consultancy, finance, banking, music therapy and legal jobs.
+There are also more jobs than ever in music business related areas, such as careers in digital marketing, public relations, social media, technology, ticketing and merchandising.
+It is also common to find music graduates in consultancy, finance, medicine, banking and legal jobs.